MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Devotional, trusting

-“God will carry you through this storm.”
+"God will carry you through this storm."

 Welcoming language for faith-based seekers